Scaling and spatial intermittency of thermal dissipation in turbulent convection: Numerical Method

-In the next section, we will discuss the numerical results, focussing on the scaling of the thermal dissipation rate in the bulk and in the boundary layers, their relative contributions to the total thermal dissipation rate, and their spatial intermittency.
+In the Sec.~\ref{sec:Numerical_Results}, we discuss the numerical results, focussing on the scaling of the thermal dissipation rate in the bulk and in the boundary layers, their relative contributions to the total thermal dissipation rate, and their spatial intermittency.